dummylabs/thewatchman/README.md

 - watchman.missing_services

 ## Example of a watchman report
-Please note that the ascii table format is only used when report is saved to a file.
+Please note that the ASCII table format is only used when report is saved to a file.
 For notification services watchman uses plain text list due to presentation limitations.
 ```
 -== WATCHMAN REPORT ==-